NixM0nk3y/coredns-docker-discovery/README.md

 Docker discovery plugin for coredns

-Based on [kevinjqiu/coredns-dockerdiscovery](https://github.com/kevinjqiu/coredns-dockerdiscovery) but with some changes:
+Based on [kevinjqiu/coredns-dockerdiscovery](https://github.com/kevinjqiu/coredns-dockerdiscovery) but with some big changes:

  - use official golang docker client `github.com/docker/docker` instead of `github.com/fsouza/go-dockerclient`
-- use default Docker endpoint contant from official driver
+ - use default Docker endpoint from official driver
+ - add metrics!
+ - change `log` to  coredns logger - `clog`
  - updated dependencies (caddy to coredns)
-- updated tests to run on windows and linux without any problems
+ - update tests to run on Windows and Linux without any problems
  - some code cleanup
  - change docker event listening logic
+ - configurable TTL for `A` answer

+**ToDo**

+ - Support docker tls config in params block

 ## Name

-dockerdiscovery - add/remove DNS records for docker containers.
+docker - add/remove DNS records for docker containers based on docker container and network events.

 ## Syntax